Broden94/byte-blast/Assets/Docs/TechnicalDesignDocument.md

 * Loading (?)
 * Tutorial
 * Game
+* Ad

-### GameSessionManager
+### GameStateManager

 Controls the state of the game session.
-The GameSessionManager will be present only in the game scene.
+The GameStateManager will be present only in the game scene.

 * Countdown
-* InSession
+* Playing
 * Paused
 * Ended